Rana-aa/Thesis-Masters/README.md

 ### Prerequisites

-1. Ensure you have all the necessary software and dependencies installed on your system.
+1. Ensure you have all the necessary software and dependencies installed on your system like the pulseaudio server.
 2. Connect the microcontroller to your laptop to generate the audio signal required for the simulation.

 ### Running the Simulation